rulewis/journey-optimizer.en/help/using/reports/push-global-report.md

 ---
-title: Push global report
+title: Push notifications global report
-description: Learn how to use data from the push global report
+description: Learn how to use data from the push notifications global report
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: monitoring and deliverability
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 32c38a18-958d-4dd1-83c3-101fed6c3e81
 ---
 # Push global report {#push-global-report}